 - Mexican Fusion at Enchilada (Schlachte 26)

-- or a young take on German “Hausmannskost” (home cooking food) at Ma (Schlachte 31).
+- or a young take on German “Hausmannskost” (home cooked food, but also pizza, pasta etc.) at Ma (Schlachte 31).

 If the weather is nice in the summer time, you can also sit outside here.
 Almost every restaurant at the Schlachte has a “beer garden”.
 Because the restaurants’ beer gardens are side by side, some people even say that the longest beer garden in Germany can actually be found in Bremen.